EternityForest/AnyoneCanDoIt/MathELI5.md

 When measuring something like test scores, you don't expect that all possible values are equally likely.

-Instead, the father from the average you get, the less likely the result.
+Instead, the farther from the average you get, the less likely the result.
 If the average is 50, you will see 60 much more than 100.

 Many real world data sets are normally distributed.
 When you graph the value against